xiaolongbytes/barbell-plates-calculator/README.md

 1. Add testing.
 What happens if the weight isn't possible with the plates available?
 2. Have it calculate plate configurations for an entire warm-up + workout circuit at once.
 3. Toggle to chose between kilograms and pounds.
+4. Deploy it!
-4. Allow users to remove plate weights from the weight inventory table and add custom plate weights.
+5. Allow users to remove plate weights from the weight inventory table and add custom plate weights.

 # How I built this app and lessons learned:
 1. Created repo in GitHub and then cloned it locally.